Landscaping Cost in Lexington SC: 2026 Pricing Guide

 Need landscaping for your property?

 Phase the project: install hardscape and trees first, fill in with shrubs and perennials in the next season.
 Plant smaller specimens (3-gallon vs. 7-gallon) and wait a season for them to fill in.
-Choose plants that thrive without irrigation once established — native and adapted species like Muhly Grass, Knockout Roses, and Loropetalum need minimal supplemental water after the first year.
+Choose plants that thrive without irrigation once established -- native and adapted species like Muhly Grass, Knockout Roses, and Loropetalum need minimal supplemental water after the first year.
 Bundle services: a combined landscaping + mulching + cleanup visit costs less than three separate mobilizations.
+Fall planting (September-November) saves 10-15% on plant material and gives roots the entire cool season to establish before summer stress.

 Getting an Accurate Landscaping Estimate

 Any estimate over $1,000 should be in writing with a detailed scope: specific plant species and sizes, material types and quantities, site prep included, timeline, and warranty terms.
-Avoid “per hour” quotes for landscaping — they create incentive to work slowly.
+Avoid per-hour quotes for landscaping -- they create incentive to work slowly.
 Fixed-price proposals protect both sides.
-Get 2–3 estimates for projects over $3,000 to compare scope, not just price.
-We provide free on-site consultations with detailed written proposals.
-Call (839) 250-1959.
+Get 2-3 estimates for projects over $3,000 to compare scope, not just price.
+We provide free on-site consultations with detailed written proposals for any project.
+Call (839) 250-1959 or use our AI-powered smart quote tool for an instant ballpark.

 FAQ